Skip to content

 f. allergies; or

-g. diabetes
+g. diabetes.

-Access, filing, and confidentiality of student-participant medical information shall be
+Access, filing, and confidentiality of student-participant medical information shall be managed in

-managed in accordance with the Family Educational Rights and Privacy Act (FERPA),
+accordance with the Family Educational Rights and Privacy Act (FERPA), and the Health Insurance

-and the Health Insurance Portability and Accountability Act (HIPAA).
+Portability and Accountability Act (HIPAA).

-sports or illness related injury pertaining to this policy are in addition to the return to
+related injury pertaining to this policy are in addition to the return to play provisions specific to

-play provisions specific to head injuries set forth in Board policy JLCJ, and copies of
+head injuries set forth in Board policy JLCJ, and copies of the procedures must be maintained at

-of Education and public upon request.
+the SAU office and available to the Department of Education and public upon request.

-Annual Review and Update.
-The Superintendent and/or designee shall assure that the
+The Superintendent and/or designee shall assure that the Sports Injury Emergency Action Plan, and all

-this policy are reviewed no less than annually and updated as necessary.
-Copies of the
+procedures and protocols adopted pursuant to this policy are reviewed no less than annually and updated

-Inclusion of Sports Injury Emergency Action Plan with Emergency Response Plan.
+E. Inclusion of Sports Injury Emergency Action Plan with Emergency Response Plan.

-The Sports Injury Emergency Action Plan shall be included with each school’s annual
+The Sports Injury Emergency Action Plan shall be included with each school’s annual Emergency

 Immunization Requirements